justme-1968/homebridge-fhem/README.md

   max: the max value the reading has in fhem, only if different from maxValue
   cmd: the set command to use: set <device> <cmd> <value>
   cmdOn, cmdOff: for all bool characteristics
-  cmdOpen: commands to open a door, only in TargetDoorState
   cmds: a ; separated list that indicates the mapping of homekit values to fhem values.
         each list entry consists of : separated pair of from and to values each from value can be a literal value or a homekit defined term for this characteristic